johanneswussler/Mendix-AWS-Lambda/README.md

 # 1. Create the Amazon Lambda Functions

-To start off the lab you need to create two Amazon Lambda functions (getPackageStatus and getPackageLocation) that will later be invoked in the Mendix app.
+To start off the lab you need to create two Amazon Lambda functions (getParcelStatus and getParcelLocation) that will later be invoked in the Mendix app.
 In both cases, use a Node.js 18.x runtime.
 Create the functions in a region of your choosing.
 The code for both functions can be copied from below:

-Function *getPackageStatus*:
+Function *getParcelStatus*:
 ```node.js
 export const handler = async(event) => {
     const lastCharacter = event.id.slice(-1);